The Salesforce Connector allows you to create or update any Salesforce object with your web forms. Here's how to connect your form to Salesforce.

 Salesforce API Version

-The connector will not be upgraded when a new Salesforce API version is released, regardless of the checkbox status at the bottom of the connector:
+The connector will not be automatically upgraded when a new Salesforce API version is released, regardless of the checkbox status at the bottom of the connector:

 Once FormAssembly supports a new API version, the box will be automatically checked and the API setting will show the previous API version.
 Since API changes are not always backward compatible, this ensures that a connector will continue to work after an API update.